 - 4 Books on the Topic

 - A Take-Home Message

 What is Hope?

 According to Snyder et al. (1991) hope is a positive cognitive state based on a sense of successful goal-directed determination and planning to meet these goals.
 In other words, hope is like a snap-shot of a person’s current goal-directed thinking, highlighting the motivated pursuit of goals and the expectation that those goals can be achieved.

-According to Snyder’s Hope Theory (Snyder, 1991), hopefulness is a life-sustaining human strength comprised of three distinct but related components:
+According to Snyder’s Hope Theory (Snyder et al., 1991), hopefulness is a life-sustaining human strength comprised of three distinct but related components:

 - Goals Thinking – the clear conceptualization of valuable goals.

 - Pathways Thinking – the capacity to develop specific strategies to reach those goals.

 - Agency Thinking – the ability to initiate and sustain the motivation for using those strategies.